DanielMazurkiewicz/utime/README.md

 # API
 ## Utime.registerZone(name, timeZoneDatabase, defaultTimeZone)
 Registers new time zone database with given name.
-Last parameter is optional and points to default time zone
+Last parameter is optional and points a default time zone

 ## Utime.isRegistered(name)
 Checks if given time zone name is already registered

 ## utime.in(name, callback)
-Returns new instance of Utime with date and time in given by name timezone Callback is optional, its argument is a new instance of Utime
+Returns new instance of Utime with date and time in given by name timezone.
+Callback is optional, its argument is a new instance of Utime

 ## utime.getValue()
 Returns number representing date and time

 ## utime.toString()
-Returns number representing date and time
+Returns date and time in current time zone as text in simplified ISO format

 ## utime.getTimeZone()
 Returns number representing date and time

 ## utime.shiftSeconds(value)
-Returns new instance of Utime with local time shifted by given number of seconds (can be also negative)
+Returns new instance of Utime with current time zone date and time shifted by given number of seconds (can be also negative)

 ## utime.shiftMinutes(value)
-Returns new instance of Utime with local time shifted by given number of minutes (can be also negative)
+Returns new instance of Utime with current time zone date and time shifted by given number of minutes (can be also negative)

 ## utime.shiftHours(value)
-Returns new instance of Utime with local time shifted by given number of hours (can be also negative)
+Returns new instance of Utime with current time zone date and time shifted by given number of hours (can be also negative)

 ## utime.shiftDays(value)
-Returns new instance of Utime with local time shifted by given number of days (can be also negative)
+Returns new instance of Utime with current time zone date and time shifted by given number of days (can be also negative)

 ## utime.shiftWeeks(value)
-Returns new instance of Utime with local time shifted by given number of weeks (can be also negative)
+Returns new instance of Utime with current time zone date and time shifted by given number of weeks (can be also negative)